topbitdu/repres-bootstrap/ROADMAP.md

 1. Improve the Script partial to load Bootstrap Date Picker v1.6.1 by default
 2. Improve the Script partial to load Bootstrap File Input v4.3.3 by default
 3. Improve the Script partial to load Bootstrap Table v1.11.0 by default
-4. Improve the Ruby Gem Specification to depend on the [Repres HyperText](https://github.com/topbitdu/repres-hyper_text) Ruby Gem
+4. Improve the Ruby Gem Specification to depend on the [repres-hyper_text](https://github.com/topbitdu/repres-hyper_text) Ruby Gem

 ## v1.0.2
 1. Improve the Style partial to load Bootstrap v3.3.7 by default